 It’ll typically look like this:

 That tracking code is your affiliate ID and how Amazon knows to pay you.
+Here’s the full breakdown of an Amazon affiliate link:

 When someone clicks your affiliate link and purchases on Amazon, they know who to send the commissions based on your affiliate ID.